LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       #### 1877: the Nana scandal

       In 1877, Manet returned to the subject of prostitution.

       His work, Nana, depicts a famous grand-cocotte, Henriette Hauser, in a corset and petticoat looking at the viewer.
 She is in her boudoir applying make-up.
-The painting is life-sized and all the more shocking because Henriette was the mistress of the Prince of Orange.
+The painting is life-sized and all the more shocking because Henriette was the mistress of the Prince of Orange (a principality in southern France).

       <div class="interesting">